What are the essential steps to seting up and maintaining coherent, purposeful collaborative work? How do you build an organisation?

 In this video he asks: “Could you die today and be ok with that?”

 Settle with a purpose that all agree on and feel called to work on.
-Slightly lame purposes are allright.
+Slightly boring purposes are allright.
 Establish that this very same group will later refine the purpose.
 Capture the purpose in explicit words in a language that everyone speaks.

 You will find that the process works best if a neutral person hosts it: This allows the founders to fully dive into their personal passions without running the risk of drowning out each other’s voices or overlooking important, unspoken aspects.
 It also usually makes for faster convergence and sharpness in the purpose wording with lesser risk over “talking-things-to-death”.